jbcodeforce/shift_left_utils/docs/contributing.md

     git checkout -b  v0.1.28 develop
     ```
 1. Modify the cli.py to change the version number so `shift_left version` will return the matching version.
 Change the `pyproject.toml` version number and build the wheel (see [below section](#build)).
 Remove the `.gitignore` under the dist folder and remove the older wheel (may be keep the last 10).
+1. Update the changelog.md file too, looking at the last commits with `git log`, `git diff main..develop`
+1. Commit the change
 1. Merge into main:
     ```bash
     git checkout main
     git merge --no-ff v0.1.28
+    git push
     ```
 1. Tag the main branch:
     ```sh